back to the MAIN INDEX

 The more the others covered it.

-But, according to me, among the secrets
+But, according to me, the hidden folds

 Of that conspiracy, no need to say so,

-There must have been the hand of priests.
+Were in the hand of priests.

 IX